What is Ketamine-Assisted Therapy?

 In low doses, ketamine can serve as a supportive adjunct to psychotherapy.
 It provides an opportunity for the temporary softening of the psychological defenses, allowing for deeper self-reflection and psychotherapeutic processing.

 In moderate doses, ketamine has psychedelic effects, which have been shown to facilitate profound transpersonal experiences.
-These types of experiences can help people in various ways, offering important clarity and insight into one's struggles, adding a spiritual/transcendent dimension to ongoing therapeutic work, and facilitating a sense of meaning and interconnectedness.
+These types of incidents can help people in various ways, offering important clarity and insight into one’s struggles, adding a spiritual/transcendent dimension to ongoing therapeutic work, and facilitating a sense of meaning and interconnectedness.

 What to Expect?

 We will start with a phone screening to discuss your symptoms and determine whether KAT might benefit you.
 If so, you will meet with our clinical staff for an initial consultation and psychiatric assessment.
 If you qualify for our program after the intake, you will be scheduled for preparatory sessions in which you will get to know the therapist who will be supporting you in your treatment and prepare for your KAT session.
 There will be a minimum of two preparatory sessions before your first KAT session.
-In some cases, more than two preparatory sessions are indicated.
+In some cases, more than two initial sessions are indicated.

 During a 2 hour KAT session, clients first meet with medical staff that will administer the ketamine.
 Before the ketamine is administered, clients meet with their KAT therapist for 20 minutes to prepare for the session.
 Ketamine is then given through an IV, and the onset is within 5 minutes and lasts about 60 minutes.
-The therapist will be present and engaged throughout the experience and help the client begin integrating their experience after the medication has stopped being administered.
+The therapist will be present and engaged throughout the experience and help the client begin integrating their expertise after the medication has stopped being administered.

 During the peak of the ketamine experience, clients often find themselves in a realm of consciousness described as “cosmic,” “ego dissolved,” “boundless,” or “ineffable.”
 Due to the intensity of these experiences, it is helpful for clients to be well prepared and supported during their journeys.
 KAT practitioners seek to do this first, by intentionally preparing the environment (set) to foster a sense of safety, trust, and relaxation; second, by preparing clients (setting) psychologically and emotionally to navigate the trip before inducing this altered state; third, by being present with clients throughout the experience so that they always have an experienced, knowledgeable person to assist them in navigating any challenging parts of the journey; and fourth, assist them in deriving meaning and creating change from their experience.